DMU Regulations

 7.4

 Where students fail to return to their studies by the date specified and where no response is received to any communication from SU or DMU by the prescribed deadline, then the JAB shall assume that the student has withdrawn.
-The student shall be informed in writing by both institutions that their candidature has been withdrawn and their record amended accordingly.
+The student shall be informed in writing by both institutions that their candidature has been withdrawn, and their record amended accordingly.
 The student shall have the right to appeal against the decision in accordance with the Academic Appeals Procedure.

 8. Late Submission of Work